-5.2.4 OTS Storage Area 2
+5.2.3 OTS Storage Area B

-As described in Section 5.1.3.4, the OTS Storage Area 2 is a permitted Subpart I container storage unit equipped with two (2) 5,000-gallon portable containers for the storage of liquid OTS waste prior to loading into tankers for offsite disposal.
-The portable containers receive OTS wastewater from the BWT and they are provided with internal secondary containment that is designed to capture potential contaminants released from primary containment.
-The containers and tanker loading station are located within a bermed area which prevents runoff from the hazardous waste storage area to other areas of the facility or the environment, and the potential for residual contamination outside secondary containment or the bermed area is remote.
+As described in Section 5.1.3.3.3, OTS Storage Area B is a permitted Subpart I container storage unit equipped with two (2) 18,000-gallon double-walled frac tanks for the storage of liquid OTS waste prior to loading into tankers for offsite disposal.
+The double-wall design of the frac tanks provides secondary containment that meets the requirements of 40 CFR 264.175 and prevents hazardous waste from contacting the concrete slab in the storage area.
+Other waste containers that may be stored in the area are placed on secondary containment pallets or in hazardous material storage lockers with secondary containment designed to contain at least 10 percent of the volume of the containers or 100 percent of the volume of the largest container.
+The frac tanks and containers are maintained in good condition and weekly inspections, maintained in the operating record, are conducted to identify any deterioration or corrosion, spills, or evidence of leakage.
+The containment area and measures prevent runoff from the hazardous waste storage area to other areas of the facility or the environment, and the potential for residual contamination outside secondary containment is remote.
 A record review will be conducted during progression of closure to determine if any spills have occurred that could potentially contaminate the storage area.

-Decontamination, decommissioning, and demolition activities will be conducted in accordance with 24915-70-G01-GGPT-00001, Attachment I - SDC 1200 Closure Plan, and with site plans and procedures to minimize potential release to the environment.
-The two containers will be prepared for disposal or resource recovery.
-The following actions are necessary for clean closure verification prior to demolition:
+Decontamination, decommissioning, and demolition activities will be conducted in accordance with Section 8.3.1.2 of 24915-80-G01-GGPT-00001, and with site plans and procedures to minimize potential release to the environment.
+The two storage tanks will be prepared for disposal or resource recovery.
+Based on this, the following actions are necessary for clean closure verification prior to equipment removal or demolition:

-- The OTS wastewater containers will be closed in accordance with Section 8.6.1.3 of 24915-70-G01-GGPT-00001.
-If the containers are to remain for demolition, a rinsate sample will be collected from surfaces to demonstrate clean closure for relevant COPCs (see Table 5). - The surface within the bermed area of OTS Storage Area 2 will be mechanically cleaned and decontaminated as necessary - A visual inspection will be performed of the bermed area around the storage containers and the tanker loading station to identify cracks or damage that could have allowed hazardous waste or hazardous constituents to reach the underlying soil if liquid wastes had been present during the operating life of the facility. - Storage area surfaces will be decontaminated as required and verified to meet closure performance standards in section 7.3.1 of 24915-70-G01-GGPT-00001, Attachment I - SDC 1200 Closure Plan, and may be shipped off site for resource recovery or disposal in a Subtitle D landfill.
+- OTS wastewater containers will be drained and flushed - If the containers are to remain for demolition, a rinsate sample will be collected from surfaces to demonstrate clean closure for relevant COPCs (see Table 5). - The surface of OTS Storage Area B will be mechanically cleaned. - A visual inspection will be performed to identify cracks or damage that could have allowed hazardous waste or hazardous constituents to reach the underlying soil if liquid wastes had been present during the operating life of the facility. - Storage area surfaces will be decontaminated as required.
+If review of operations indicates no potential contact of hazardous waste to containment surfaces, BGCAPP will document this finding and will not perform sampling.
+Containment surfaces will be verified to meet closure performance standards in Section 7.1 of 24915-80-G01-GGPT-00001, and may be shipped off site for resource recovery or disposal in a Subtitle D landfill.